ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-04-01-magento2-use-translations--language-pack.markdown

 </ul>
 Bare in mind that the language code is case sensitive.
 Path, registration and vendor are <span class="code">uk_gb</span>, but csv and language code is <span class="code">uk_GB</span>.

+If you want to use translations in your module, you just create a i18n folder there and add your csv file.

+The numeronym i18n comes from Internationalization, 18 being the number of letters between the first i and the last n.
+The idea behind internationalization is that an application should potentially be adapted to various languages without the need to touch the code.
+Magento2 does well here.